Ford Transit Custom van review

 The latest models feature an ESP electronic stability programme designed specifically for Ford’s larger vans with Side Wind Mitigation technology built in to help in windy conditions.
 There’s also rollover mitigation, designed to identify a potentially dangerous driving situation and activate the ESP to restore stability, and load adaptive control, which adjusts the ESP system to compensate for varying loads in the rear of the van.
 Traction control and emergency brake assist, which increases the pressure on the brakes when the system senses an emergency-braking manoeuvre, are also included.

-We’ve not heard of any particular reliability or build quality issues with the Transit Custom problems, which is not surprising as the engines and much of the driveline was carried over from the previous Transit - which itself had an impressive reputation for durability and reliability.
+We’ve not heard of any particular reliability or build quality issues with the Transit Custom problems, which is not surprising as the original engines and much of the driveline was carried over from the previous Transit - which itself had an impressive reputation for durability and reliability.
 Now the new EcoBlue engines are in place, we’ll have to wait to see if anything changes.

 Driving and Performance

-The Transit Custom is a very comfortable van to drive.
-It's the first Transit to have an adjustable steering column – so the steering wheel adjusts for reach and rake.
-In combination with the eight-way adjustable driver’s seat, this should allow any size or shape of driver to get comfortable.
+The Transit Custom is a very easy van to drive.
+There’a an 8-way adjustable driver’s seat as standard and the steering wheel adjusts for reach and rake.
+This should allow any size or shape of driver to get comfortable.

 The high riding position provides good visibility and the Custom comes with excellent mirrors that have secondary blind spot lenses fitted so you can get a clear view of what’s behind.

 Cab and Interior

-The popular Trend specification adds front fog lights, heated electric mirrors, cruise control, a heated windscreen, auto lights and rain-sensing wipers, Ford’s SYNC audio streaming and voice control system and leather trim for the steering wheel and gear lever.
+The popular Trend specification adds front fog lights, heated, folding electric mirrors, cruise control, a heated windscreen, auto lights and rain-sensing wipers, Ford’s SYNC audio streaming and voice control system and leather trim for the steering wheel and gear lever.

 The Limited trim level adds a DAB radio, heated front seats, air-conditioning and power fold doors, while the Sport Van gets a host of styling additions and part-leather interior.